 This solution fulfils the following fundamental architecture principles for network slicing:

+The procedure(s) for selection of a particular Network Slice for a UE; This solution proposes that a multi-dimensional descriptor (e.g. application, service descriptor) is configured in the UE.
+UE reports multi-dimensional descriptor to the network.
+Based on this multi-dimensional descriptor provided by the UE and on other information (e.g. subscription) available in the network, the relevant functions within a certain network slice can be selected.
+This allows for a multi-dimensional selection scheme where different flavors of network slices supporting the same or similar applications can be selected.
+The selection can also be organized centrally or de-centrally.
+The selection can also be organized centrally or de-centrally.

 Network slicing should allow a mobile operator to address different use cases, services with different demands on network capabilities effectively.

 Each network slice can be based on different architectural principles.
 Network slicing is an appropriate means to keep networks based on different architectures separated.